bradleyeckert/ok/target/README.md

 ## compiling

 Install the STM32Cube tools (MX, IDE, and Prog) on your PC.

-MX and IDE will want a decent computer.
+For development, the SDK consists of three apps to download and install:

+- [STM32CubeMX](https://www.st.com/content/st_com/en/stm32cubemx.html), a configurator tool for generating startup code.
+- [STM32CubeIDE](https://www.st.com/content/st_com/en/stm32cubeide.html), a bloated Eclipse® C IDE.
+- [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html), a very nice programming tool.
+Supports firmware encryption.

 Import the project into the IDE's workspace and Build it.
 Turn on the "binary output" option of you like to program by DFU drag-and-drop.